nbagam/Data-Science/sales_forecasting/README.md

 How can time series analysis techniques be effectively utilized to forecast furniture sales?
 What are the key factors influencing furniture sales trends over time?
 Datasets
-The project utilizes a historical sales dataset sourced from [Source Name], containing information on furniture sales over a specified time period.
+The project utilizes a historical sales dataset sourced from https://www.kaggle.com/datasets/vivek468/superstore-dataset-final , containing information on furniture sales over a specified time period.

 Features Used for Forecasting:

 date: Date of the sales record
 product_id: Unique identifier for the furniture product
 sales_quantity: Number of units sold
 price: Price of the furniture item at the time of sale

 **Methods:-**
 The project employs various time series forecasting models, including ARIMA, SARIMA, and Prophet, to predict future furniture sales.
 Model selection and hyperparameter tuning techniques are utilized to optimize forecast accuracy.

 **Ethical Considerations:-**
 Ensuring the privacy and security of customer data used for forecasting purposes.
 Providing transparent insights into the forecasting process to stakeholders to build trust and credibility.
 Mitigating biases in the forecasting models to ensure fair and unbiased predictions.

 **Challenges/Issues:-**
 Incorporating external factors such as economic trends, seasonality, and marketing campaigns into the forecasting models.
 Dealing with outliers and anomalies in the sales data that may affect forecast accuracy.